 Termination in Connection with a Change in Control.
-Pursuant to his severance and change in control agreement Mr. Szulczewski's was eligible prior to his resignation to receive a lump sum cash payment equal to 18 months of his base salary, an additional lump sum cash payment equal to 18 months of his base salary, an additional lump sum cash payment equal to 18 months of his benefit premiums, and full acceleration of his time-based equity awards if his employment was terminated by the Company without cause or he resigned for good reason, in either case within three months prior to or 12 months after a change in control.
-Pursuant to his severance and change in control agreement, Mr. Yan is eligible to receive a lump sum cash payment equal to 24 months of his base salary, an additional lump sum cash payment equal to 24 months of his base salary, an additional lump sum cash payment equal to 24 months of his base salary, an additional lump sum cash payment equal to 24 months of his time-based equity awards if his employment is terminated by the Company without cause or he resigns for good reason, in either case within three months prior to or 12 months after a change in control.
-If the employment of one of our other current named executive officers is terminated by the Company without cause or such officer resigns for good reason, in either case within three months prior to or 12 months after a change in control.
-If the employment of one of our other current named executive officers is terminated by the Company without cause or such officer resigns for good reason, in either case within three months prior to or 12 months after a change in control.
-If the employment equal to 12 months of the officer's base salary, an additional lump sum cash payment equal to 12 months of the officer's base salary, an additional lump sum cash payment equal to 12 months of the officer's base salary, an additional lump sum cash payment equal to 12 months of the officer's base salary, an additional lump sum cash payment equal to 12 month
+Pursuant to his severance and change in control agreement Mr. Szulczewski's was eligible prior to his resignation to receive a lump sum cash payment equal to 18 months of his base salary, an additional lump sum cash payment equal to 18 months of his benefit premiums, and full acceleration of his time-based equity awards if his employment was terminated by the Company without cause or he resigned for good reason, in either case within three months prior to or 12 months after a change in control.
+Pursuant to his severance and change in control agreement, Mr. Yan is eligible to receive a lump sum cash payment equal to 24 months of his base salary, an additional lump sum cash payment equal to 24 months of his benefit premiums, and full acceleration of his time-based equity awards if his employment is terminated by the Company without cause or he resigns for good reason, in either case within three months prior to or 12 months after a change in control.
+If the employment of one of our other current named executive officers is terminated by the Company without cause or such officer resigns for good reason, in either case within three months prior to or 12 months after a change in control, the officer will be eligible to receive a lump sum cash payment equal to 12 months of the officer's base salary, an additional lump sum cash payment equal to 12 months of the officer's benefit premiums, and full acceleration of the officer's time-based equity awards.